-Both Vlad Dracula (AKA Vlad the Dragon and Vlad the Impaler), the inspiration for Bram Stoker’s Count Dracula, and Mary Wollstonecraft Shelley, the creator of Frankenstein and his monster, were born on this date.
-Vlad Dracula was born 30 August 1400 and Mary Shelley came along 451 years later, but isn’t it neat that two of Western cultures most enduring horror stories are connected in such a weird way?
+This is a significant date for fans of horror, the Gothic, and the macabre.
+Both Vlad Dracula (AKA Vlad the Dragon and Vlad the Impaler), the inspiration for Bram Stoker’s Count Dracula, and Mary Wollstonecraft Shelley, the creator of Frankenstein and his monster, were born on 30 August.
+Vlad Dracula was born 30 August 1400 and Mary Shelley came into the world in 1797, but isn’t it awesome that two of Western culture’s most enduring mythic terrors are connected in such a weird way?

-These gothic classics remain a part of our culture because they tap into two significant aspect of the zeitgeist; the fear of death and it’s odd connection to sex, and the fear of technology that was born with the Age of Industrialization.
+Dracula and Frankenstein’s Monster remain Gothic classics and are renewed againa and again because they tap into two significant aspect of the zeitgeist — 1) the fear of death and it’s odd connection to sex, and 2) the fear of technology that was born with the Age of Industrialization.

 Technology is also untrustworthy because we’re never sure if it is going to be friend or foe.
 Will nuclear power be used to colonize space or blow the whole human race to smithereens?
 Even when it is theoretically performing FOR us, are we really serving it?
 The Matrix explores Frankenstein’s Monster from a slightly different angle – but it is still ultimately the story of Man trying to escape his own creation.
 When we gain technology, what does it take from us?
 At what point does it strip us of our humanity?
 When does the monster finally defeat us, as it defeated Dr. Frankenstein?